ModelInference/dinv/README.md

     10   sendMsg(Pack(response))
 ```

 In this example the variables collected by the dump annotation include {`buf`,`msg`,`response`}.
-The variable `foo` is not collected because it's value is not affected by the sending function, and its value does not directly affect the value of `response`.
-For more information checkout the [dump wiki entry](https://bitbucket.org/bestchai/dinv/wiki/Dump%20Annotations).
+The variable `foo` is not collected because its value is not affected by the sending function, and its value does not directly affect the value of `response`.
+For more information check out the [dump wiki entry](https://bitbucket.org/bestchai/dinv/wiki/Dump%20Annotations).

 ### Wrap messages with vector timestamps (Step 2)